RSE-Sheffield/pando-python/episodes/optimisation-using-python.md

 :::::::::::::::::::::::: hint

 Python strings have a lot of methods to perform common operations, like removing suffixes, replacing substrings, joining or splitting, stripping whitespaces, and much more.
-See the documentation at https://docs.python.org/3/library/stdtypes.html#string-methods for a full list.
+See Python's [string methods documentation](https://docs.python.org/3/library/stdtypes.html#string-methods) for a full list.

 :::::::::::::::::::::::::::::::::